Last updated: 7/27/2016

 1) obtaining a charging order requiring that the LLC pay the creditor all the money due from the LLC's payments to the debtor-owner

 Example: Eli has only $500 in his bank account and no valuable personal property.
 The only thing of value he owns is his 33% interest in the successful scuba shop.
 However, Jack, his creditor, cannot just take over his LLC ownership interest or have it sold.
 All he can do is get a Florida court to issue a charging order.
-This means that any distributions of money or property the LLC would ordinarily make to Jack must be given to Jack instead until the entire $10,000 debt is paid.
+This means that any distributions of money or property the LLC would ordinarily make to Jack must be given to Jack's creditors instead until the entire $10,000 debt is paid.
 However, if there are no distributions there will be no payments.

-Florida's LLC law says that the charging order is the exclusive remedy that personal creditors of Florida LLC members can use to get at a debtor’s LLC ownership interest.
-Thus, unlike some other states, Florida does not permit an LLC owner’s personal creditors to foreclose on the owner's LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
-This makes Florida a very friendly state for people who want to form LLCs to protect assets from personal creditors.
+Florida's LLC law says that the charging order is the only legal procedure that personal creditors of a Florida LLC with more than one member can use to get at their LLC ownership interest.
+Thus, unlike some other states, Florida does not permit the personal creditors of a member of an LLC with multiple owners to foreclose on that owner's LLC ownership interest, or get a court to issue a turnover requiring the debtor-member to transfer his or her entire LLC interest to the creditor to satisfy the judgment.
+This makes Florida a particularly friendly state for people who want to form multiple member LLCs to protect assets from personal creditors.